How to Measure the Impact of Mobile on Your Store Conversions

 Using Google’s In-Store Estimates

 This metric estimates the number of users who visited a store up to 30 days, customizable in weekly increments, after they clicked on a search ad.
 The metric is reported as a segment of Estimated Total Conversions in AdWords.
 It’s used to assist retailers in tying together paid search data with subsequent in-store visits to determine the revenue impact of a digital ad.
-You can read all about how Google measures this, and how the process works here, however, our analysis has shown that it is a fair and conservative estimation that retailers can feel confident using.

 Once you have you’re In-Store metric from AdWords, you can plug it into a simple equation along with your in-store conversion rate (CVR) and average order value (AOV) to determine estimated store revenue.
 Your store teams will have these metrics however, if you have any trouble getting accurate in-store CVR or AOV, there are industry estimates that you can use.
 Here is the formula to use: